 Promotes cross-functional teamwork and cooperation

-Delivery management is strict with regard to the project scope, functionality, adjustments and deadlines
+Strick delivery management per project scope, functionality, adjustments, and deadlines

 Requires an agile leader and PM on the project